Table of Contents

 The arch of aorta gives off three branches: brachiocephalic artery, left common carotid artery and left subclavian artery.
 Left subclavian is the last branch of the arch of aorta.

 Course of the Subclavian Arteries

-The subclavian artery exits the thorax and enters the neck by passing through the superior thoracic aperture.
+The subclavian artery exits the thorax and enters the neck by passing through the superior thoracic aperture (thoracic outlet).
 Superior thoracic aperture lies between the anterior and middle scalene muscles.
 It passes anterior to the first rib with the clavicle underneath.
 It is named “axillary artery” just after passing the lateral border of the first rib.

 Parts of the Subclavian Artery

-On basis of its relation with the anterior scalenus muscle, the subclavian artery is divided into three parts.
+On basis of its relation with the anterior scalene muscle, the subclavian artery is divided into three parts.

 First part of the artery starts at its origin up until the medial margin of the scalenus muscle.
 Second part starts from the medial margin of the scalenus muscle and ends at the lateral margin.
 Third part continues from the lateral margin of the scalenus muscle and ends at the outer border of the first rib.
 Relations of all these parts of the artery are mentioned below.